-Individual Interviews- clients ranged in years receiving services from 2 weeks to 26 years (specific comments are listed below) Statements included:
+Collective feedback included;

 - "The staff is really good at matching clients and therapist."
 One client stated "a staff member called me and said there was someone she thought could better fit my needs.
 I had not met or talked to the therapist yet.
 Whatever their process is it is great because I have the best therapist for me.
-My therapist helps me grow." - Mental health services clients commented on wanting to have longer sessions to vent their frustration because having a therapist challenged and empowered them.
-"My therapist is thorough and helps me face my past" - Clients commented on the ease of changing therapist when needed. - One client mentioned a desire to have more communication between the therapist and case management staff.

-Group Interviews - The members of ranged from six (6) months to ten (10) or more years since diagnosis.

-- Consumers were interviewed during a therapeutic session for a peer support group.
-Once a month, the support group has a licensed therapist attend the group. - The members identified that the group serves as a surrogate family for them when it comes to support for living with HIV.
+My therapist helps me grow." - Clients commented on the ease of changing therapist when needed. - "The therapy is effective.
+I feel like I have grown and I'm getting results." - "I used to see my therapist once a week.
+Now I come once a month.
+My therapist said they have seen me making progress." - "I am able to talk openly, and they listen." - Once a month, the support group has a licensed therapist attend the group. - The members identified that the group serves as a surrogate family for them when it comes to support for living with HIV. - Members of the Part D group identified that they wanted to increase their collaboration with the service provider to increase membership and support the mutual goals of the group and the service provider. - Male clients identified and suggested that "if you are a man that cares a backpack or bag you may not want to sit it on the floor and hooks in the male restrooms would be helpful"